History of ESPN in Timeline

 Loading Video...

-August 2010: ESPNews Incorporated ESPN Shows
+August 2010: ESPNews Incorporates Debate and Radio Shows

-On September 27, 2010, "Pardon the Interruption" and "Around the Horn" began airing in HD after relocating production to the ABC News Washington, D.C., bureau facility.
+On September 27, 2010, Pardon the Interruption and Around the Horn began airing in HD, coinciding with the relocation of their production to the Washington, D.C., bureau for ABC News.

-October 25, 2010: WatchESPN launch
+October 25, 2010: WatchESPN Launched as ESPN Networks

-On October 25, 2010, WatchESPN was originally launched as ESPN Networks, a streaming service providing a live stream of ESPN exclusive to Time Warner Cable subscribers.
+On October 25, 2010, WatchESPN was launched as ESPN Networks, a streaming service providing a live stream of ESPN exclusive to Time Warner Cable subscribers.

-August 26, 2011: Longhorn Network launch
+August 26, 2011: Longhorn Network Launched

-August 31, 2011: ESPN3 incorporation into WatchESPN
+August 31, 2011: ESPN3 Incorporated into WatchESPN Platform

 On August 31, 2011, ESPN3, an online streaming service, was incorporated into the WatchESPN platform.

-2011: Peak Household Reach
+2011: ESPN Peak Household Reach

 2013: Highlight Express Cancelled on ESPNews